uswds/uswds/CONTRIBUTING.md

 ## Coding guidelines

-### CSS

-The purpose of the CSS coding styleguide is to create consistent CSS or preprocessor CSS code across 18F.
+The purpose of our coding styleguides are to create consistent coding practices across 18F.
 The styleguide should be treated as a guide — rules can be modified according to project needs.

-This project follows the [18F Front End Guide - CSS](https://pages.18f.gov/frontend/#css).
-Please use this guide for your reference.

-### JavaScript

-This project follows the [18F Front End Guide - JavaScript](https://pages.18f.gov/frontend/#javascript).
+This project follows the 18F Front End Guide [CSS](https://pages.18f.gov/frontend/#css) and [JavaScript](https://pages.18f.gov/frontend/#javascript).
 Please use this guide for your reference.

 ## Licenses and attribution